GioF71/squeezelite-docker/README.md

 Raspberry Pi 3/4|Manjaro KDE 64bit|OK|No issues encountered Asus Tinkerboard|DietPi Bullseye|KO|Horrible distortion and high cpu usage.
 As far I remember, this scenario used to be ok some time ago with the Debian Buster based build of DietPi

-- Manjaro Linux with Gnome (amd64)
-- DietPi on Asus Tinkerboard (ok with Debian Buster, not so ok with Debian Bullseye, see below)
-- Raspberry Pi OS on Raspberry Pi 3/4.
-I tested both 32bit and 64bit.
-Pi 400 is not tested (quite sadly, I don't own one)
-- Manjaro KDE 64bit on Raspberry Pi 4

 As I test the Dockerfile on more platforms, I will update this list.

 Update (as per 2022-03-12): I am having issues with the latest DietPi Bullseye on the Asus Tinkerboard: initially, I could not run any containers (workaround [here](https://github.com/MichaIng/DietPi/issues/4980) and, even though that issue has been somehow solved, I experience terrible distortion.